ROCm/rocALUTION/docs/design/design.rst

 - If non of the above criteria is matched, then the default thread-core mapping is used (typically set by the operating system).

 .. note:: The thread-core mapping is available for Unix-like operating systems only.
-.. note:: The user can disable the thread affinity by :cpp:func:`rocalution::set_omp_affinity_rocalution`, before initializing the library.
+.. note:: The user can disable the thread affinity by :cpp:func:`set_omp_affinity_rocalution <rocalution::set_omp_affinity_rocalution>`, before initializing the library.

 OpenMP Threshold Size
 ---------------------